matkoniecz/backup-gem-extractor-crutch/readme.md

-Note: currenttly it assumes that it was encrypted with OpenSSL 1.1+
+Note: currently it assumes that it was encrypted with OpenSSL 1.1+

 Revert 3424c70 if that is not true and encrypted with an earlier OpenSSL.